What this site is about

 Similar to functional grammar, SSORE helps you put together English language patterns (structure/form) and shows you what to do with them (function) so that the communication is clear and/or so that you can achieve a diplomatic, polemic or trenchant effect.

 Also, the process and method used throughout this website ascribes to functional lexical-functional grammar, a model of grammar whose framework allows you to see that "words form phrases, grammatical functions emerge from morphological and phrasal structure, and patterns of phrases evoke a complex meaning."
-This overall effect can be especially apparent in literary prose, where together the vocabulary and grammatical structures, and the diction form a kind of storytelling-communication.
+This overall effect can be especially apparent in the vocabulary, the grammatical structure and the diction of your literary prose.

 The famous Winston Churchill once said, “We make a living by what we get, but we make a life by what we give.”

 So flexibility and giving are our philosophies.
-They are also the reason behind the editing work we do and the linguistic material we produce.
+They are also the reason behind our pedagogical practice and our business offering.

-The following two quotes inform the approach taken towards the development of this website:
+The following two quotes inform the overall approach of the development of this website:

 "When we are talking about language and linguistics, we are talking about [how] it [language] is used, not language as some people use it—that's literature." —Dr. Edwards, King's College London